InterfaceGuy/ImpossibleEEBO3/README.md

 This project focuses on the cryptographic analysis and decryption of a cipher believed to be encrypted using an unknown method, possibly involving a 4-dimensional magic hypercube.
 The key "TheGiant" is thought to play a crucial role in the encryption/decryption process.
 Our goal is to explore various decryption methods and analyze the cipher's structure to uncover its hidden message.

+## Background

+The cipher and its associated riddle are connected to the KN-44 weapon from the game Call of Duty: Black Ops 3.
+This connection provides additional context and potentially useful numerical relationships:

+- The number 44 from KN-44 may have significance in the encryption or decryption process.
+- The key "TheGiant" consists of 8 characters, which could be divided into two groups of 4, possibly relating to the 4D nature of the hypercube or the game's context.

+These connections to Black Ops 3 and the KN-44 weapon may provide valuable insights into the cipher's structure and solution method.

 ## Recent Progress

 1. **Cipher Structure Analysis**: